libreswitch/ops/tests/rest/rest_test.md

 2. Execute a GET request on /rest/v1/system/ports and verify that the port is being deleted from the port list.
 3. Execute a GET request on /rest/v1/ports/system/Port1 and verify that the HTTP response is `404 NOT FOUND`.
 4. Execute a DELETE request on /rest/v1/system/ports/Port2 and ensure that the  HTTP response is `404 NOT FOUND`.
-5. Execute a DELETE request on  /rest/v1/system/ports/Port1 using Conditional request If-Match and verify HTTP response is `412 PRECONDITION FAILED` and `204 NOT CONTENT`.

 ### Test result criteria